Phosphorescentt/phosphorescent.dev-zola/content/about.md

 aspects of software engineering and I'm always super excited to learn new things about computers and the systems & culture that enable us to work with them.

-Outside of the technical sphere, I am very passionate about bass music (drum and bass in particular) mostly because it is unbelievably good for my soul (more on that one soon).
+Outside of the technical realm, I am very passionate about bass music (drum and bass in particular) mostly because it is unbelievably good for my soul.
 I also love spending time with my dog, Monty, and my loving partner, Kat.

 And when I don't feel like being productive, you can probably catch me playing Factorio, Celeste or Deadlock.